Hubert Phillips: Later career

 Phillips' later career was as a journalist, broadcaster, freelance author, and organiser.

 Phillips was the founder (1932) and editor (1936–39) of the British Bridge World, and a pioneer of bridge organisation in England.
 He was the first chairman of the English Bridge Union in 1936.
 He was a key person in setting up the first Anglo-American match (Buller v Culbertson).
-He was the devisor and co-presenter of the first ever bridge programs on television, BBC 1936.
+He was the devisor and co-presenter of the first ever bridge programmes on television, BBC 1936.
 These were programs which involved discussion of pre-selected hands, displayed on boards, followed by their bidding and play by expert pairs.
 Some of the hands were taken from famous matches, others were devised by Phillips.
 After play, comparison might be made, for example, with the play on the same hand in the Beasley–Culbertson match.
 The series was thought to be a great success, though of course viewership was limited in those days.

 As an author (the greater part of his income) he wrote on bridge, and on general knowledge, intellectual, mathematical and bridge puzzles and quizzes.
 Chess, he said, was his favourite game, but he wrote little on that subject.
 He wrote over 100 crime stories.
 He composed thousands of puzzles, both mathematical and inferential, and about 6000 crosswords.
 He wrote on bridge for the News Chronicle as 'Nine-spot', as well as being (by his own testimony) the chief leader writer for the paper for several years during World War II.
 He also contributed to The Nation and The New Statesman as 'Caliban'.
 He was the editor of the London early editions of Ely Culbertson's Contract Bridge Blue Book.
 He broadcast regularly on BBC radio – on Transatlantic Quiz and its offshoot Round Britain Quiz and later, on occasion, The Brains Trust.
 In his heyday he earned a five-figure income; but in later years a fondness for drink and gaming led to a decline in his fortunes.

 Phillips as a bridge writer and as an organiser was always in competition with A.E.
 Manning Foster, who had been a professional player since the days of auction bridge, and was the bridge correspondent of The Times.
 Each of them founded a magazine (Foster's was the Bridge Magazine) and a duplicate bridge organisation (Phillips' was the National Bridge Association, founded 1933).
 It was not until after WWII that the two organisations were unified.
 He helped Terence Reese on his first steps to becoming a professional contract bridge player, and co-authored several books with him.

 Phillips donated the Hubert Phillips Bowl for the English Mixed Teams Championship.
 This competition has been played annually since 1937, with the exception of 1939–46, and is the only major event in the country played with aggregate scoring.